Unicron: Unicron trilogy

 Unicron would appear in Transformers Armada, voiced by Mark Acheson.
 In episode 23, several of the human allies discover Sideways within their computers, and attempt to stop him, but not before learning that his accomplice was Unicron within the mainframe acting as a failsafe.
 The final season depicts Unicron as the main antagonist.
 Called the Unicron Battles, the Transformers Earth groups return to Cybertron.
 The humans learn Unicron had made the Minicons to take control of Cybertron, but the Minicons revolted and become part of the Transformers' own civil war.

 Unicron appears in the sequel series Transformers: Energon, set 10 years after the Unicron Battles.
 The autobots successfully destroy Unicron, but Unicron manages to place his consciousness within Megatron.
 In the final episode, Megatron is corrupted by Unicron, leading to another confrontation with Optimus Supreme.
-Around this time, Primus, Unicron's sibling, creates an energon sun and attempts trap Unicron's soul with it.
+Around this time, Primus, Unicron's sibling, creates an energon sun and attempts to trap Unicron's soul with it.
 Both he and Megatron are destroyed for good, and the energon sun recreates Alpha's planets that were destroyed long ago.